 Frequent rests when involved in heavy industrial manual work

-Job rotation amongst employees
+Job rotation among employees